Suor/battle-brothers-mods/autopilot/README.md

 - support custom weapons from CleverFool's mod
 - use custom active skills from Heroic Scenario Pack
 - beat the barbarian drum from North Expansion
-- unleash companions from AC (Accessory Companions)
+- unleash companions and tame from AC (Accessory Companions)

 Other additions: